 - (I Got You) I Feel Good by James Brown

-MFE Presents: The Resilience Collection!
+MFE Presents: The Coping and Resilience Collection

-Take a moment to review the MFE Resilience Collection where you will find coping skill activities and other helpful resources to support positive mental health conversations.
+Take a moment to review the MFE Coping and Resilience Collection where you will find coping skill activities and other helpful resources to support positive mental health conversations.
 Teachers/Providers: Share with parents and families.
 Visit this collection often as we add new resources every month.
 Below are just a few examples of the resources available to download and share:

 - Identifying and Recognizing Emotions (activity sheet)